Shulun/shulun.github.io/README.md

 ### Credit

-Originally designed by Wenli Zhang: [GitHub](https://github.com/ovilia)
+Originally designed and implemented by Wenli Zhang: [GitHub](https://github.com/ovilia)

 ### About Permission